mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/16-type-param-scopes-and-constraints/index.md

 ## Scopes and TypeParams

-When working with function parameters, we know that "inner scopes" have the ability to access "outer scopes" but not vice versa
+When working with function parameters, we know that "inner scopes" have the ability to access "outer scopes" but not vice versa:

 ```js
 function receiveFruitBasket(bowl) {